When is England’s squad announcement?

 The South Americans visit Wembley on Saturday 23 March before Belgium travel to London three days later.

-Manchester City’s Jack Grealish and Liverpool’s Trent Alexander-Arnold are doubts due to injury, while Manchester United pair Harry Maguire and Luke Shaw are currently sidelined.
+Manchester City’s Jack Grealish and Liverpool’s Trent Alexander-Arnold are doubts due to injury, while Manchester United pair Harry Maguire and Luke Shaw and Newcastle right back Kieran Trippier are currently sidelined.

 Chelsea captain Reece James is also absent and though Newcastle goalkeeper Nick Pope is nearing a return, these games are likely to come too soon.

-Cole Palmer, Rico Lewis and Levi Colwill are among England’s recent debutants who will hope to again be included, while Brentford striker Ivan Toney could well be recalled after serving his betting suspension.
+Cole Palmer was among England’s recent debutants who will hope to again be included, while Brentford striker Ivan Toney could well be recalled after serving his betting suspension.

 Harry Kane (Bayern Munich), Real Madrid’s Jude Bellingham and Jordan Henderson, who joined Ajax during the January transfer window, are likely to be the foreign-based inclusions.